justeattakeaway/fozzie-components/packages/components/organisms/f-header/README.md

 **Important:** if you're adding a new property to show/hide something on the navigation bar, you probably want to check the `hasNavigationLinks` computed property, since you might have to update it.

+### CSS styles

+The component is using utility css styles from [fozzie](https://github.com/justeat/fozzie/) package.
+You need to make sure to `@include trumps-utilities();` mixin to your application styles if you use beta version of fozzie package (>= v5.0.0-beta.0).
+If you are using main version (v4.X.X) styles should come out of the box.

 ### Events

 The events that can be subscribed to are as follows (if any):